DanielKote/Foreman2/README.md

 (4) If the node has errors (such as a recipe / item / building from another mod, assembler / fuel / module assigned that cant be used, or anything else of similar severity), then the background will be fully colored in orange with a warning sign on the top left.

+For passthrough nodes, they can be set to be simply drawn, meaning they will appear as a line with two circles you can drag connections from.
+When you export the graph to an image the circles will not be visible, leaving the passthrough node virtually unrecognizable from a simple connection.
+This should allow for cleaner graphs.
+You can also set it to be fully drawn, which will draw the full node with item input/output boxes and flow values.

 Hovering over the warning sign will list the issues, clicking on the warning sign will auto-resolve issues (WARNING: in case of errors this will quite often lead to the deletion of the node!), while right clicking on the warning sign will give a menu of possible solutions.
 You can of-course resolve the issue yourself, or just ignore it if you know what you are doing.

 Right clicking on the node itself will give you several options, including deleting the node, copying its properties (so you can later paste it to a node / selection), and applying default assembler/ modules.
 If you already copied a node's properties you can also paste them to the given node/selection while specifying what exactly you wish copied (assembler, modules, fuel, beacon).
+You can also set the 'simple draw' options for passthrough nodes.

 Left clicking on the node will lead you to the flow or recipe editor.

+Left clicking on a passthrough node will also allow you to set its 'simple draw' option.

 ### Recipe Node Options ###